Before a plea is entered, the following information should be considered:

 The State has the burden of proving that you violated the law - you do not have to prove you did not violate the law

 You have the right to hear the State's evidence and to require the State to prove you violated the law; and

 A plea of guilty may be used against you later in a civil suit filed against you.

 Plea of Nolo Contendere or No Contest

 A plea of nolo contendere means that you do not contest the state charge against you.
+The Court has the authority and will likely find you guilty, unless you are eligible and successfully complete a driving safety course and/or court ordered probation (deferred disposition).
 A plea of nolo contendere cannot be used against you in a subsequent civil suit for damages.

 Plea of Not Guilty

 A plea of not guilty means that you deny guilt or that you have a defense in your case, and the State must prove what it has charged against you "beyond a reasonable doubt".
 If you plead not guilty, you have the right to a trial either by a Judge (known as a "bench" trial) or by a jury.
 You must also decide whether to hire a lawyer.
 You have the right to have a lawyer represent you in Court.
 However, you must pay for your own lawyer because the Court is not required to provide one for you, even if you are indigent.
 You also have the right to represent yourself.
 However, if you represent yourself, you must do so without any assistance from the Court.